 Marital and exempt property

 A court must determine which property applies to the marital estate before it can divide marital property.
 Simply put, marital property is usually acquired during the marriage.
 Exempt property is usually acquired before the marriage, with some exceptions, including gifts and inheritances.
 This topic can be very complicated.
 In some cases, it is important to conduct a thorough investigation to determine what is marital property and even uncover assets belonging to the couple.
+That being said, rather obviously, marital property is subject to equitable distribution, while exempt, or separate property, is not.
+If you believe your hard-earned assets may be at stake, please do not hesitate to speak with the Law Office of Sarina Gianna, LLC today.
+We are here to help you through every step of the equitable distribution process to ensure your assets are protected.

 Factors that may impact property distribution